The ICO exists to empower you through information.

 Similarly to condition one, the NCND assessment in condition two takes place “apart from this Act” or, for the EIR, “apart from these Regulations”.

-Apart from this difference, you can follow Part 4 of this guidance to help you assess whether confirming or denying holding the information would contravene the right to object.
+You can follow Part 4 of this guidance to help you assess whether confirming or denying holding the information would contravene the right to object.

 These provisions are qualified.
 Even if you decide that confirmation or denial would contravene the right to object, you must conduct a public interest test.
 This is to determine if the public interest in maintaining the exclusion from the duty to confirm or deny outweighs the public interest in confirming or denying holding the information.